About April

 Recognized student becomes honored professor

 The Professor of Flute at Brigham Young University, April received tenure at age 31.
 In 2010, she garnered a coveted Brigham Young University Young Scholar Award, becoming only the second music faculty winner in its decades-long history.
 Presented to young BYU faculty, the award includes three years of generous grants and stipends.
-Dr. Clayton has also been Woodwind Studies Chair at The Gifted Music School in Salt Lake City since 2014.
+Dr. Clayton was also Woodwind Studies Chair at The Gifted Music School in Salt Lake City from 2014-2023.
 This is a remarkable Pre-College Conservatory and Preparatory program that regularly sends its young alumni on to study at schools including Colburn, Curtis, Juilliard, Stanford, and others.

 April studied flute performance and mathematics as a National Merit Scholar at Oberlin College and Conservatory.
 She subsequently graduated with her BM (summa cum laude) and MM degrees from the Cincinnati College-Conservatory of Music.
 At The Juilliard School, she was a Starr Doctoral Fellow and the youngest student to have been admitted to the DMA program.
 She is a member of American Mensa.